 It was cool, though not as cold as it was yesterday.
 Nevertheless, I did not manage to get out of my tent earlier than usual, let alone to see the sunrise.
 I still managed to have a good view from my campsite, though.

 I got started on the remainder of the climb up the mountain I started yesterday around 7:45.
-About a mile or so up, a fighter jet flew by at a relatively low altitude, coming vaguely from the direction I had been hiking from, and banking into Owens Valley to the east.
+After about a mile, a fighter jet flew by at a relatively low altitude, coming vaguely from the direction I had been hiking from, and banking into Owens Valley to the east.
+It was pretty impressive, moreso than when a jet flew directly overhead back near Scissors Crossing.
 Throughout the rest of the day, I would continue to hear jets nearby, but this was the only one I saw.

 The trail reached a crest overlooking Owens Valley, before descending again as it continued on a roughly north-northwesterly track.

-For the most part, the trail was lined with pine trees, and the ground consisted of a thin layer of sand broken off from sandstone.
+For the most part, the trail was lined with pine trees — redwoods even — and the ground consisted of a thin layer of sand broken off from sandstone.

 After a short climb, the trail brought me to the side trail to the small creek feeding into Dutch Meadow, a little after noon.
 A short distance off the trail, the creek would be my water source for the day.

 Going to the spring, I ran into Salmon, who indicated they (Sassy K’s group) were doing another 20+ mile day (which would be over 22 miles for me, if I wanted to keep up).
 I wasn’t planning on going that far today, so keeping up with them seems pretty unlikely.

 My plan was to cook dinner at Dutch Meadow (to lighten the load for the rest of the day), and then move on to another campsite near water and have a second dinner there.